 International Requirements By Country

-Email regulations vary by country, so you may be subject to additional regulations depending both on the location of your business and your contacts.
-It's your responsibility to ensure you comply with the latest requirements that apply to you.
-For your convenience, here are some links to anti-spam regulations of different countries.
+Email regulations vary by country, so you may be subject to additional regulations depending on both the location of your business and your contacts.
+It's your responsibility to ensure that you comply with the latest requirements that apply to you.
+For your convenience, here are some links to the anti-spam regulations of different countries.

 - Australia Spam Act 2003